 Captions are simply, captions - like the ones you see in a newspaper or on a social media website.
 They can provide context to a photo or help tell a story all on its own.
 But make sure to spend some time on them, captions should be just as compelling and fascinating as the body text and should provide the reader with information about what they are looking at in any given photo.

-You'll see in the example above, that the first caption was just a general statement, "Taking in the Beautiful View."
+You'll see in the example above, that the first caption was just a general statement, "Go Blue Sox!"
 While it may be tempting to caption photos like this, you really should avoid doing so.
 The reason being is that it gives no explanation and adds nothing to the photo or your story.

 The second caption, however, helps add to the overall story.
-While the body text may say that Colin enjoys the outdoors, this caption provides evidence and gives the reader a concrete example.
-Captions like this enrich your story and give proper context, and some times help give extra detail that you couldn't fit into the text.
+While the body text may say that Jason loves baseball, this caption provides evidence and gives the reader a concrete example.
+Captions like this enrich your story, give proper context, and some times help give extra detail that you couldn't fit into the text.

 Which photos in my profile should I caption?
 All of them?